Types of Mesothelioma Claims

-People who are diagnosed with mesothelioma and other asbestos-related illnesses were most likely exposed to the carcinogen without their knowledge.
+People who are diagnosed with mesothelioma and other asbestos-related illnesses were most likely exposed to asbestos without their knowledge or didn’t know asbestos was dangerous.
 This is an example of employer negligence, and patients are usually eligible for financial compensation.

-Patients living with mesothelioma as a result of negligent asbestos exposure file this type of claim.
+Patients living with mesothelioma file a personal injury claim.
 It provides compensation for current and future medical treatment, lost wages, and any additional pain and suffering that occurs as a result of the disease.